By Mike Miller Updated November 2, 2024

 Take a boat tour of Apalachicola Bay with Apalachicola Bay Charter Fishing at 1005 US Hwy 98.
 The tour offers a chance to see dolphins, sea turtles, and other marine life, as well as learn about the town's oyster industry.

-Go on a shopping spree at Downtown Apalachicola, located along Market St. The area features a variety of boutique shops selling clothing, jewelry, art, and other unique items.
+Go on a shopping spree in Downtown Apalachicola, located along Market St. The area features a variety of boutique shops selling clothing, jewelry, art, and other unique items.

 Visit the Raney House Museum at 128 Market St. The museum is housed in a beautifully restored 19th-century home and features exhibits on the town's history and architecture.